 A practical stress-test set includes:

-Platforms like SuccessionLabX can model these risks across external shocks, heir personality, and family dynamics, generating quantified outputs rather than narrative opinions.
+Platforms like SuccessionLabX can model these risks across external shocks, heir personality, and family dynamics, generating helps surface outputs rather than narrative opinions.

 Step 4: Choose structures that fit the risk profile